fraserCher/coding_concepts/README.md

 Run tslint rues against the typescript configured in the server folder

 ### `npm server_build`
-Compiles the typescript files to javascript according to the rules in tsconfig.json
+Compiles the typescript files to javascript according to the rules in server/tsconfig.json

 ### `npm server_start`
 Starts the express server on [http://localhost:3001]

 ### `npm dev`
 Runs both the express server on port 3001 and the app server for the react front end on port 3000

+##Node Specific Scripts

 ### `npm start`